See all members

 Biography

-Lise Dassieu is a researcher at the Centre de recherche du CIUSSS du Nord-de-l'Île-de-Montréal and associate professor at the École de travail social de l'UQÀM.
-Trained in health sociology, she conducts interdisciplinary research in social sciences and population health.
-She specializes in qualitative and participatory research on chronic pain and substance use.
-She develops her projects in partnership with practice settings and patient partners.
+Lise Dassieu is a researcher at the Centre de recherche Savoirs Partagés of the CIUSSS du Nord-de-l'Île-de-Montréal and adjunct professor at the School of Social Work of UQÀM.
+She is a health sociologist specializing in qualitative and participatory research on chronic pain.
+She develops her projects in partnership with health and social service practitioners and people with lived expertise.

-Her research program examines social inequalities in health in terms of access to services, lived experiences and professional practices, with the aim of promoting health equity and improving the care experiences of people living with social inequalities.
-She holds a PhD in sociology from Université de Toulouse, France (2015), two postdoctoral experiences in population health in Quebec (Université de Sherbrooke and CR-CHUM), as well as experience as a researcher in a pan-Canadian health organization (Canadian Centre on Substance use and Addiction).
+Lise Dassieu holds a PhD in sociology fromthe Université de Toulouse in France (2015), two postdoctoral experiences in population health in Quebec (Université de Sherbrooke and CR-CHUM), as well as experience as a researcher in a pan-Canadian health organization (Canadian Centre on Substance use and Addiction).

 What excites you most about your research program or field?